Philip Vander Gucht

 I hold a First Class degree in Professional Practice (Musical Theatre Education) at Middlesex University, and I am also a Fellow of the Higher Education Academy.

 Currently I am Programme Leader for BA ( Hons ) Musical Theatre Performance at Trinity Laban Conservatoire of Music and Dance.

-A Chartered Management Accountant who qualified in 2007, I’ve spent 15 years working at all levels of financial processing, reporting and management.
-I’m now commercial manager for City and Guilds, helping them as a registered charity make money to make a difference.
+I am a Chartered Management Accountant who qualified in 2007, and have spent over 15 years working at all levels of financial processing, reporting and management.
+I am now the commercial manager for City and Guilds, helping them as a registered charity make money to make a difference.